Article I: Applicability.

 The Library Director will annually review the summary of coverages and recommendations with the Building and Grounds Committee.
 The Building and Grounds Committee will make a recommendation to the Board for approval.

-The Board of Library Trustees needs assurance that the prices for needed insurance coverages are competitive.
+The Board needs assurance that the prices for needed insurance coverages are competitive.
 Every three years the Buildings and Grounds Committee will either:

 - Require the agent to supply the Library with three quotations from underwriters on the Library’s insurance program along with an evaluation of the coverages and the firms or,